mandlerm/SpanishBingo/NOTES.md

+ROUTING

 1. when home is clicked, change what is shown to WelcomeContainer
 2. when category is selected, change ROUTE NAME to match category 2b. when category is selected, set STATE boardSize to 16.

+GAME function

+1. display cards - set number based on level.cardNumber
+2. display word in wordbar
+   2b. set time for displaying word
+3. on card click, say word and animate
+4. compare card to wordbar - deal with accordingly.

 launch foreman
 foreman start -p 3000